View our 2019-2020 Eaglet Preschool brochure for additional details; available sessions are listed below.

 The professional development is ongoing, which is a cornerstone of the approach.
 Eaglet I teacher Patricia Korensky said she is excited about the opportunities brought about by the new classroom: “I am thrilled to encourage nature and exploration with our little ones!
 We are hoping to foster a love for learning by letting the kids get messy, touch and feel nature, and learn through playing with God's creations."

 Laura Johnson, who teaches the Eaglet II program, said, "It's a wonderful combination of approach, professional development and environment.
 To place those three things upon our foundation of a vibrant Catholic faith formation is a true blessing to Cathedral and our community."learning by letting the kids get messy, touch and feel nature and learn through playing about God’s creations.
-And the more we discover about nature's impact on child development the more excited we get at the future of our Eaglets!”
+And the more we discover about the more excited we get at the future of our Eaglets!”

 Much of the above story is written by Jess Wahlmeier for the Southern Nebraska Register.